gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

 The biggest challenge was that the github workflows could not be entirely tested locally before submitting them.
 Therefore there was a lot of trial and error with getting the workflows to run properly.
-The same goes with building in google cloud.
-(Skriv mere)
+The same goes with building in google cloud resulting in many build submissions and a lot of waiting time.
+Another pain point on this was to properly parse along the secrets in the Secret Manager the Cloud Run to load an artifact from wandb, as we didn’t know you could attach and expose a secret to a service through the GCP interface.
+This was the final solution we landed on after also considering just having the large model in Github, or in a model storage bucket on GCP.
+The last consideration did also result in the problems with dvc as having two remotes was not easy to handle either.
+For the most part the training of the model was okay, though there were some bumps with getting the sweeps and everything setup and running on a new team and also some trial and error on saving artifacts with correct names - here both referring to the torch save and onnx export.

 ### Question 31